Skip to main content

 Freehold

 In a freehold property you own both the property itself and the land that it stands on and there is no time limit to your period of ownership.
-This generally relates to houses.
+This generally relates to houses, though some houses are owned on a leasehold basis.

 Gazumping